Aelysium-Group/rusty-connector/README.md

 > Collect servers together into server families with built-in load balancing!
 >
 > Create server-wide, family-wide, and individual server whitelists!
+> Switching between different whitelist configurations as your needs change!
 >
 > Never configure servers into your Velocity proxy again with *server auto-registration*!
 >